What should I do with clothes I no longer love or wear? Have you ever asked yourself this question? As a slow fashion advocate, I’m sure you have.

 But of course, it’s ok to repurpose worn-out pieces for a major DIY project or anything else that usually leaves your clothes rumpled and stained.
 And when garments are completely run-down, you can always turn them into cleaning cloths.
 Or cut them into small pieces and use them as pillow stuffing.

-Give Unwanted Clothes to Someone Who Loves Them More
+Give Unwanted Clothes to Someone Who Appreciates Them More

 Are you about to declutter your wardrobe?
 Why not invite your best friends for the last round.
 Show them all the pieces you’re not sure if you want to keep them.
 Ask for their honest opinion.
 And along the way, some of your unwanted clothes may also find a new home.